jcorbino/neural-net/README.md

 # neural-net
-Basic deep neural network made from scratch (only depends on NumPy)
+Basic deep neural network made from scratch (only depends on NumPy).